Long Live the King!

 • “Stopping what I’m doing to play catch” – the point being, if my kids wanted time with me, I tried to postpone what I was doing if at all possible.

-• Similarly, “Let my kids crawl on me while fixing the dishwasher” (and now, my grand-kids!).
+• Similarly, let my kids “crawl on me while fixing the dishwasher” (and now, my grandkids!).

 • Camping with the kids.
 I often took each of our kids camping one-on-one for a 24-hour overnight – no agenda, no plans (we usually stopped at the grocery store on the way for the necessary supplies!).